Shotplay/Warframe-items-export/README.md

 ### **Usage:**
  - Open file run.js
- - Change the arguments of the generateCSV function to the code locales of your language(s)
+ - Change the arguments of the generateData function to the code locales of your language(s)
  - Run `node run.js`

 P.S.
 In case the data is not found, it will be marked as "undefined"

 ### **Avaible Languages:**